cboudereau/ContainerKata/README.md

 ## Switch to Unit Test automation

 ## What is the limit of our solution ?
-- Is it easy to enumerate ?
+- Is it hard to enumerate ?

 Add unit test to prove the allocation space problem.
 Identity through types cardinality.